Russell Brand allegations ‘very serious and concerning’ says Downing Street

 “I’m not going to prejudge that, it will be for them to set out what they find and do so transparently.”

-Culture Secretary Lucy Frazer is expected to be speak to broadcasters about their investigations into Brand at the next opportunity.
+Culture Secretary Lucy Frazer is expected to speak to broadcasters about their investigations into Brand at the first available opportunity.

-It was understood she will seek assurances that their investigations will be carried out thoroughly and transparently.
+It is understood she will seek assurances that their inquiries will be carried out thoroughly and transparently.

 In recent years Brand has forged a new path as a wellness influencer and host of a YouTube show but Downing Street declined to urge broadcasters and streaming platforms such as YouTube and Netflix to take down his output.